 And for God’s sake, don’t have sex with them.
 Seriously, you just broke up.
 They’re crying and saying how much they’re going to miss you.
 You hug them to make them feel better.
-You start getting upset because you wish things could have worked but this is for the better.
+You start getting upset because you wish things could have worked, but this is for the better.
 Suddenly you’re tearing up and wondering why you’re dumping them in the first place, because god, remember when things were good?
 They were great, right?
-Then her clothes are off and she’s crying and smiling and suddenly the sex is more passionate than it’s been in a year and a half and what the fuck, what are you doing, man?
+Then the clothes are off and one of you is crying and smiling and suddenly the sex is more passionate than it’s been in a year and a half and what the fuck, what are you doing?
 No, really, what are you doing!?
 Stop!

 4. After the break up, respectfully cut all contact for a short period of time.
 This is the second thing that many people don’t muster the courage to do.
 A lot of people get hung up on remaining friends and actually force contact when it’s causing them more emotional stress.